JayFarei/new_repo_automation/README.md

 touch .my_commands.sh
 touch create.py
 ```
-Open folder in Atom
+Open folder in Code
 ```
-atom .
+code .
 ```

 Create a bashrc file to source your aliases